ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 Features
 * There are three meteoroid streams periodically approaching the Earth.
-  * Meteoroid stream 1: period 9 years, maximum size 100
+  * Long-periodical meteoroid stream: period 9 years, maximum size 100
-  * Meteoroid stream 2: period 5 years, maximum size 50
+  * Medium-periodical meteoroid stream: period 5 years, maximum size 50
-  * Meteoroid stream 3: period 2 years, maximum size 30
+  * Short-periodical meteoroid stream: period 2 years, maximum size 30
 * When a meteoroid stream approaches the Earth, there is a chance of a meteor strike.

 Unlocks
 * From Milestone 6: Busy Town (can occur only inside your unlocked areas)

 Default settings
-* Peak probability when a meteoroid stream is approaching: 5 times/year (per meteoroid stream).
-Cumulative.
+* Peak probability when a meteoroid stream is approaching: 10 times/year (per meteoroid stream).

 ## Disasters info panel

-Shows current probabilities and maximum intesity values for all disasters.
+Shows the current probabilities and maximum intesity values for all disasters.
 Some detailed info can be seen in toolips by mouseover.

 Also contains the Emergency Button (see below).